Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

 1. Run with the video filter running on the CPU.

-  Plugin xlnxfilter takes two switches:
+  Plugin **xlnxfilter** takes two switches:
-   * Switch "ncompute_unit" denotes how many hardware units will be used to accelerate the application. ncompute_unit=0 runs the application completely on CPU.
+   * **ncompute_unit** denotes how many hardware units will be used to accelerate the application. ncompute_unit=0 runs the application completely on CPU.
-   * Switch "coeff" specifies the type of applied filter on the input frames.
+   * **coeff** specifies the type of filter applied on the input frames.

-   As running on CPU is slow, we will process only 10 frames of the video
+   As running on the CPU is slow, we will process only 10 frames of the video
    ```bash
   ./ffmpeg -f rawvideo -pix_fmt yuv420p -s:v 1920x1080 -i /home/centos/vectors/crowd8_420_1920x1080_50.yuv -vf "xlnxfilter=ncompute_unit=0:coeff=blur" -frames 10 crowd_out_cpu.yuv
   ```